octopi/tinyhop/readme.md

 [Foursquare](https://developer.foursquare.com/) and [SendGrid](http://sendgrid.com/developer)
 APIs.

-Detailed explanation of how this works in the comments of app.js, but steps required to get this to run:
+Detailed explanation of how this works can be found in the comments of app.js, but steps required to get this to run:

 1. [Create an app](https://foursquare.com/developers/apps) on Foursquare
 2. [Get a Foursquare OAuth token](https://developer.foursquare.com/overview/auth).
 Fill in `oauth_token`